subinviswanathan/drdt-test/drdt-vagrant/README.md

 	Automatic Database download if not present in the folder.

-	npm run gulp failed task (only npm install runs for the moment)

 	Script to extract a copy of current working DB to local machine.

 	Better Redis default configuration.

 	Nginx installation.

 If you have any questions, request or suggestion, I will be pleased to take a look a them :) just send us a request at : devops@tmbi.com